 Single-Sport Collegiate Athletes:

 Single-sport focused athletes in college who have a background in either swimming or running are in a unique position to excel in triathlon.
-Specifically collegiate runners who swam during their younger years.
+Specifically collegiate runners or others from a "running sport" who swam during their younger years.
 Those athletes have the muscle memory in swimming to provide them with a fast improvement rate.
 Collegiate swimmers with some running experience (through any running sport) during adolescents also advance quickly.
+Skill based cycle training is key to your success, many single sport athletes have turned to triathlon and found a new passion in cycling.
+Personalized training geared to your strengths and weaknesses will set you apart from the competition.

-Single-sport athletes may experience injuries and burn-out during their careers.
+Current single-sport athletes may experience injuries and burn-out during their careers.
+If you are still "focused" on your sport, we can work with you to help you avoid burn-out while keeping your focused for peak performance in your primary sport.
 Triathlon offers an excellent opportunity to stay mentally fresh, enhance your overall fitness and help prevent injury.
 In addition, you will gain a new level of mental toughness that you can bring back to your primary sport.
 Nearly all collegiate athletes that Coach Kim has worked with state they wish they had started in triathlon sooner.
-Many will wait until after graduation and immediately see the benefits of cross-training, sometimes hitting PB post college.
+Many will wait until after graduation and immediately see the benefits of cross-training, but cross-training during the summer months will work now!

 This where Coach Kim comes in.
 She believes that athletes just like you can make it and will do everything she can to help you succeed.
 Her advice is based on her objective view of your situation.
-Not her goals as a coach.
+Your workouts will be personalized to your needs.

 She will keep things real, sometimes brutal honesty hurts- but at the end of the day; her number one goal is to help you grow into a stronger athlete and individual.